mghwajin/eos-basics/docs/System-maintenance/Resolve-conflicting-config-files.md

 ---

 > [!CAUTION]
-> **Do NOT run this with root permissions!**
->
-> This is a powerful tool that can cause serious damage to system files if used incorrectly.
-It is good practice to create backups of both the original and modified `.pacnew/.pacsave` file.
+> **Do NOT run this with root permissions!**  This is a powerful tool that can cause serious damage to system files if used incorrectly.
 >
 > Refrain from modifying key system files such as `/etc/passwd`, `/etc/group`, and `/etc/shadow`, otherwise you **may lock yourself out of your system.**